StevenClontz/checkit-platform/README.md

 #### Workshop Outline

+We will meet using Zoom from 9-12 and 1-4 Central Daylight Time on June 7-9.
+Check your email for the Zoom link.

 On Monday, we will focus on introducing everyone to the platform and getting everyone set up to use the free CoCalc.com cloud environment to author CheckIt exercises.

 - **Volunteers needed:** I'd like to limit the 9-12 morning block to a small subset of folks to serve as "trainers".
 Then we can split into breakout rooms to get all participants up to speed in small groups during the 1-4 block.
 You're likely a good fit for this role as long as you have a basic idea of how to write Python code.